steven-ferguson/steven-ferguson.github.io/source/_posts/2014-07-19-t-switches-with-ruby-on-rails.markdown

 In just about every Rails application that I have built there has been a need to switch a model between one or more states.
 This post will demonstrate the solution I use to implement this common UX pattern.

+You can see a live version of [my minion dashboard in action here](http://rails-minions.herokuapp.com/).

 ###The Setup
 I have a Ruby on Rails application that I use to manange my robot minions, and I would like easily turn them on and off from my dashboard view.

 {% img https://s3-us-west-2.amazonaws.com/stevenfergusonblog/Screen+Shot+2014-07-26+at+6.56.37+PM.png %}

-You can see a live version of [my minion dashboard in action here](http://rails-minions.herokuapp.com/).

-I use a partial called ```_minion.html.erb``` to display each of the table rows.
-I should note if you can't already tell, I'm using bootstrap.
+When a user  clicks on a switch, I want the color of the buttons to reverse indicating that the minion's state has been changed.
+Additionally, I want this to be done without loading the page, so that I can quickly change multiple minions.

+###HTML Markup

+To display each minion, I use a partial called ```_minion.html.erb```.
+Since the name of my partial is the same as my model, it allows me to call ```render @minions``` on a collection of minions, and Rails will automatically render the ```_minion.html.erb``` partial.

 ```
-#_minion.html.erb

 <tr id='<%= dom_id(minion) %>' >
   <td><%= minion.name %></td>
   <td>